HL7/davinci-ra/input/pagecontent/report-generation.md

 To summarize: the suspectType of a CC gap may be historic, suspected, or net-new; its evidenceStatus may be open-gap, closed-gap, pending, or invalid; and its hierarchicalStatus may be applied-superseded, applied-not-superseded, not-applied, or not-applicable (e.g., if the model is non-hierarchical.)
 These three flags are used to facilitate data filtering by the requester.

 Once the CC gaps have been identified and their filtering flags are set, the next task is to put them into a FHIR MeasureReport.
-This IG provides three approaches to do this.
+This IG provides two approaches to do this.

 - The [Assisted] approach is intended for situations in which the Payer wants to cause minimal impact on existing risk adjustment operations.
 For many Payers, lists of CC gaps are produced by manual processes and/or SAS datasets.
 This approach provides a means for ingesting preexisting gap lists and mapping them to FHIR resource elements.
 - In the [Generated] approach FHIR resource inputs are consumed directly and used to generate a risk adjustment MeasureReport.
-- The [Evaluated] approach anticipates the use of Digital Condition Categories (dCCs.)
-In this approach, a dCC evaluates whether a CC gap is open or closed per the ICD-10-CM coding guidelines, with the output of the dCC providing the input to the MeasureReport.

-To support a transition strategy for dCC and to simplify adoption of this IG, all three of these approaches may be used in parallel.
+This IG includes a section describing Digital Condition Categories (dCC).
+As work continues on dCC's, the approach for generating reports used there may be used in parallel.
 For example, a payer organization might use dCCs for evaluating diabetes, heart disease, heart failure, and COPD, with all the other CCs evaluated through Risk Adjustment Coder (e.g., Certified Risk Adjustment Coder (CRC)).
 This means that some means must be provided for generating a single combined MeasureReport containing CC gaps from different input streams: the diabetes CC gaps might come from dCCs, while other CC gaps might come from SAS datasets or the like.
-In future state as dCCs become available, a MeasureReport may result from the merger of the Assisted, Generated, and Evaluated data streams.
+In future state as dCCs become available, a MeasureReport may result from the merger of the Assisted and Generated, as well as the Evaluated data stream method used in dCC.
 In this way a MeasureReport will contain a holistic view of a patient’s CC gaps, no matter where those gaps originated.

 Once all MeasureReports have been created, a query can be run for one or more [Risk Adjustment Coding Gap Report]s for a single patient or group of patients.
 This query can be run by either the Provider to pull the report to their system, or it can be run by the Payer and pushed/posted to the Provider’s system.